MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 All Power Query connector articles begin with a summary table that contains the following information:

 * Release state: Indicates whether the connector is in preview or general availability.
+Use either "Preview" or "General Availability".
 * Products supported: Lists the products that can use your custom connector.
 * Authentication types supported: Lists the authentication types your custom connector supports.
 * Function reference docs: Lists any M formula language docs that are associated with your custom connector.